ubn2/bookmarklet-blocker/README.md

 # Chrome extension to prevent users from using Bookmarklet exploits

 #### The extension has the following features:
-  1. Deletes any pre-existing bookmarklets
+  1. Deletes any pre-existing bookmarklets during installation
   2. Deletes any newly created bookmarklet
   3. Deletes any bookmarks the user tries to turn into a bookmarklet